tvheadend/tvheadend/docs/class/bouquet.md

 To use bouquets, ensure to add and scan all available muxes using the predefined muxes or manual configuration.

-The bouquets are obtained automatically from the DVB source during the mux scan period.
+Bouquets are usually obtained automatically from the DVB source during the mux scan period.
 Note that bouquets may use more muxes and only services from scanned muxes are added.
 The mux with bouquets might require another scan when all muxes are discovered (manually using the rescan checkbox).